irunegoizueta/envelope/README.md

 - String envelope:
     - Distance between pivots: 4,25 cm
     - Pivots' radius: 4 mm

- Initially, the robot is grasping the end of the string in the middle of pivots.
 ## Software prerequisites
 - ROS kinetic.
 - Universal robot package (communication with UR10 controllers).